 Our cathedral virgers, and serving team, offer occasional Saturday morning workshops (according to demand) to support new or existing servers and sacristans with suggestions of good practice, helpful hints, and further resources to consider.
 If you would be interested in one of these workshops please contact DVM@cofeguildford.org.uk.

 Speaking to be Heard

 We all know how important it is to be able to hear clearly those who have a speaking role in church, and to be captivated by what we hear.
-It is not only about having good microphones and sound systems, but also about being aware of what makes public speaking different to speaking in conversation and how one or two tiny adjustments in our approach can make a difference to those who are listening.
+It is not only about having good microphones and sound systems, but also about being aware of what makes public speaking different from speaking in conversation and how one or two tiny adjustments in our approach can make a difference to those who are listening.

-If you are involved in reading the Bible, in leading the intercessions or are a worship leader this session might be for you, Alison Craven, vicar of Wyke, has professional experience and skills in effective voice production.
+If you are involved in reading the Bible, in leading the intercessions or are a worship leader, this session might be for you.
+Alison Craven, Vicar of Wyke, has professional experience and skills in effective voice production.

-The session will include: Basics on preparing for speaking in a service of worship, use of a microphone along with the general principles of good voice production.
-There will be time for individuals to read with feedback one to one.
+The session will include: basics on preparing for speaking in a service of worship, use of a microphone along with the general principles of good voice production.
+There will be time for individuals to read with feedback one-to-one.

 We are offering this workshop on a 'one session per Deanery' basis.
 To book, please contact DVM@cofeguildford.org.uk

 A number of practical workshops with Tracey Wade of the Communities Engagement Team are available for those looking to enrich worship practices.
 More information, including the different sessions on offer.

 We are hoping to offer some help in developing parish musical resources – singing, organs, etc.